-If the bank to went through insolvency proceedings, extra losses of 40 would be incurred.
+If the bank went through insolvency proceedings, extra losses of 40 would be incurred.
 All equity and subordinate debt would be wiped out, and aggregate senior debt would be untouched.
 Holders of bail-in-able senior debt would still hold 90, which is the same as in resolution, while the holders of subordinated debt would be worse off in insolvency because they would not have the equity they received in resolution.

 Bank balance sheet (Book value)

 Initial After insolvency After resolution

-100 100 100
+Debt above senior 100 100 100

-100 100 100
+Senior debt excluded from bail in 100 100 100

-90 90 90
+Senior debt not excluded from bail in 90 90 90

-20 0 0
+Subordinate debt 20 0 0

-80 0 40
+Equity 80 0 40

-0 0 0
+Held by:

-0 0 20
+Bailed-in senior debt holders 0 0 0

-80 0 20
+Bailed-in subordinate debt holders 0 0 20

-Initial 100 100 90 20 80 Initial After insolvency 100 100 100 100 90 90 20 0 80 0 0 0 0 0 0 0
+Original equity holders 80 0 20